Software Performance Engineering for Foundation Model-Powered Software: Software Performance Engineering Challenges for FMware

 \subsection{\textbf{Challenge 1: The complexity of creating high-performance cognitive architectures}}

 The first step in developing FMware is to create an appropriate cognitive architecture.
 A cognitive architecture defines how different AI components interact and reason together to achieve desired outcomes.
-This architecture complements the classical software architecture, detailing how AI reasoning and results are delivered through traditional software components like regular and/or vector databases.
+Cognitive architectures for FMware range from simple single-FM pipelines to multi-FM orchestration such as RAG pipelines, tool-augmented chains, and workflow- or DAG-based prompt graphs.
+More advanced forms include autonomous agent architectures, where FM modules plan, invoke tools, and collaborate dynamically to execute multi-step reasoning and actions.
+The FMware cognitive architecture complements the classical software architecture, detailing how AI reasoning and results are delivered through traditional software components like regular and/or vector databases.
 Choices made at the cognitive architecture level can significantly impact FMware performance, either directly or through their influence on the classical software architecture.
 Below are some critical considerations:

 {\bf Picking more powerful FMs within a simple cognitive architecture versus simpler FMs within a more complex cognitive architecture:} FMware designers face a unique performance dilemma -- they must choose between a simple cognitive architecture with fewer, larger, and more capable FMs (incurring high inference costs per request) versus a more complex cognitive architecture that combines multiple FMs (lowering inference costs per request, but involving many more inferences).
-The composition of multiple FMs introduces latency and performance challenges that go beyond those encountered in traditional software.
+We highlight that the choice of the cognitive architecture depends on the specific use case; however, generally speaking the composition of multiple FMs introduces latency and performance challenges that go beyond those encountered in traditional software.

 The inference costs of FMs vary significantly, with some FM inferences being 10 times more expensive than others~\cite{llm_price_compass}.
 Additionally, the cost of each token generated from a single prompt is not constant.
 The first token incurs a much higher cost than subsequent tokens due to the need for a KV cache fill, while following tokens reuse this cache to respond faster~\cite{agrawal2023sarathi,yuan2024llminferenceunveiledsurvey}.
 These cost dynamics are further complicated by the introduction of the new OpenAI o1 FM, which requires more reasoning time before responding, dramatically increasing the first token's cost ~\cite{openai-o1}.